-One of the milestones in 2004 was the first vulcanised composite sheet Lunatec combi, which simplify the sandwich technique.
+One of the milestones in 2004 was the first vulcanised composite EVA Lunatec combi, which simplify the sandwich technique.
 An extensive range of multi-ply composite materials has been growing since then.
 The benefits are obvious: the manufacturing process bonds the customary material combinations, which can then be used for a great many applications.

 Own development department

 Since the very outset, it has always been our goal above all to develop innovative materials that simplify everyday work for the craftsman and offer the industry custom solutions.
 Materials that promise stability and safety to both technicians and patients alike.
 To create products that in turn give rise to new special properties and so innovative solutions.
 That is why we have a competent development department at our production site in Weinheim.

 The challenge posed by this production process is the combination of materials with differing densities and hardnesses.
 Taking control of the behaviour that differing qualities demonstrate in this sensitive production process means years of experience and know-how.

 Processing tips and know-how for optimal results

 The best material quality is worth nothing when the material itself is not processed to optimal effect. nora® EVA materials are high-grade products consisting of a highly homogeneous and stable cell structure.
 The desired results can be achieved only when the material is uniformly heated, the recommended temperature is not exceeded, and the cooling times in the mould are observed.
 This is of particular importance for the thicker Lunatec combi sheets (vulcanised composite EVA).

 For successful bonding and thermoplastic moulding, correct heating of EVA materials is decisive.
 Closed heat sources, such as an oven, are always preferable.
 So an oven should always be chosen over a one-sided warming on a stovetop.
 Temperature setting: 130°C | 260°F.